MrJ-v2-718/MrJ-v2-718/README.md

-- 👋 Hi, I’m @MrJ-v2-718
+- 👋 Hi, I’m MrJ
 - 👀 I’m interested in puzzles
-- 🌱 I’m currently learning HTML, CSS, Python, and Java
+- 🌱 I’m currently learning HTML, CSS, JavaScript, Python, and Java
 - 💞️ I’m looking to collaborate on anything and everything
 - 📫 How to reach me: Drop me a line or two :)
 - 😄 Pronouns: he/him/his